 This will go a long way in building trust between you and your customers.

-Some tips for implementing the above sale strategies:
+Five tips for implementing the above sale strategies

 4. Personalize for your customer

 Personalization is essential for all businesses, but it’s especially important for businesses selling online.
 The reason is that you need to be able to tailor your digital merchandising strategy specifically to the needs and wants of your target audience.

 According to a recent report on personalization from Segment, nearly 50% of customers say they’ll become repeat customers after a personalized shopping experience.